United Airlines: Employee relations

+United Aviate Academy

+United Aviate Academy is a flight training school owned and operated by United Airlines, located at Phoenix Goodyear Airport in Goodyear, Arizona.
+It opened in 2022 as the primary training facility for the United Aviate pilot development program.

+Students train under Federal Aviation Administration Part 141 standards, progressing through private, instrument, and commercial pilot certificates.
+Graduates may transition into the broader Aviate pathway toward employment as United first officers.
+The academy was established in part to address projected pilot shortages and to expand access to pilot careers.

 Accidents and incidents

-Source: United Airlines Accidents and Incidents History at Aviation Safety Network.
+United Airlines has been involved in numerous accidents and incidents since its founding, including Flight 175 and Flight 93 as part of the September 11 attacks, in which roughly 1000 were killed.
+The deadliest non-terrorism accident was in 1989, when Flight 232 crash-landed at Sioux Gateway Airport, following an uncontained engine failure leading to total loss of flight controls.
+112 of the 296 on board were killed.

 Controversies and passenger incidents

 Flight 976

 United Airlines Flight 976 was a regularly scheduled flight from Ministro Pistarini International Airport, Buenos Aires to John F. Kennedy International Airport, New York City on October 19, 1995.
 Prior to takeoff, an investment banker became disruptive after consuming two glasses of champagne, began threatening crew members and attempted to pour his own drinks, against airline and federal regulations.
 After takeoff, the banker was served two more glasses of red wine, after which the crew refused to serve him more alcohol due to his apparent intoxication.
 When his requests for more alcohol were denied, he pushed over a female flight attendant, climbed onto a service trolley, took off his pants and defecated, used linen napkins as toilet paper, wiped his hands on various service counters and tracked feces throughout the aircraft, after which he entered a lavatory and locked himself in.

 A request to divert to Luis Muñoz Marín International Airport in San Juan, Puerto Rico, was denied due to the security risks created by the presence of the President of Portugal Mário Soares, Argentinian foreign minister Guido di Tella and their security details on the flight.
 The disruptive passenger was arrested by the FBI after landing in New York and charged with interfering with a flight crew and threatening a flight attendant.
 He later pleaded guilty to the latter charge and was fined $5,000 (having previously agreed to reimburse the airline for its cleanup costs and all the other passengers their airfare, which amounted to nearly $50,000) and given two years' probation.
 The incident was later dubbed the worst ever case of air rage.